dev-dull/PyTerraBackTyl/README.md

 ---

 ### *Optional:* Create a non-persistent, 'post-processor' backend:
 Similarly to how custom backend modules are managed, you can also create a `TYLNonpersistent` backend.
 These are optional backends that don't store any locking or state data, but rather allow you the opportunity to parse the Terraform lock and state files to perform other actions.
 Examples of tasks you may want to perform with a non-persistent backed include adding new hosts to monitoring, generating a chat notification that a user has performed an action, generating a report email containing a list of new hostnames, etc. These non-persistent backends should be kept in the same directory as the persistent backends (e.g. the `backends` directory).
+You can reference the [SlackNotifyPostProcessor](https://github.com/dev-dull/PyTerraBackTyl/blob/master/backends/slack_notify_post_processor.py) as an example.

 ---